kgroat/electron-react-starter/README.md

 ### Development

 #### Testing
-To run linting and tests, run `npm test` in the repository root directory.

-To run only linting or tests, the command would instead be `npm run test:lint` or `npm run test:unit` respectively.
+To run tests, run `npm test` in the repository root directory.
+To run linting, run `npm run lint`.
+To run both together, run `npm run check`

 #### Storybook
 To see each component in use, run `npm run storybook` to launch storybook.